ArdaGen/STEM-Automated-Nanoparticle-Analysis-YOLOv8-SAM/README.md

 ## AI-Assisted Particle Analysis Software – nanoDetect
 - Refer to the **User Manual** for detailed instructions on modifying bounding boxes (adding, deleting, or resizing).
 - **Note:** Particles that are **partially obscured or truncated at image boundaries** are **excluded from analysis**.
-- nanoDetect 2.2.9 bug fix for correct pixel size input in tiff, png and jpg images